2023 Most Popular Physics Bachelor's Degree Schools in New York

 Women make up 26% of the physics majors at the school.

-The in-demand bachelor’s degree programs at University of Rochester helped the school earn the #5 place on this year’s ranking of the most popular physics schools in New York.
-Located in the medium-sized city of Rochester, University of Rochester is a private not-for-profit college with a large student population.
+A rank of #5 on this year’s list means University of Rochester is a great place for physics students working on their bachelor’s degree.
+Located in the city of Rochester, University of Rochester is a private not-for-profit school with a large student population.

 About 18% of the students majoring in physics at the school are women while 82% are male.

-Rochester Institute of Technology landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree physics programs.
-RIT is a large private not-for-profit school located in the suburb of Rochester.
+Rochester Institute of Technology did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
+It came in at #6 on the list.
+RIT is a large private not-for-profit school located in the large suburb of Rochester.

 Women make up 23% of the physics majors at the school.